PretendoNetwork/account/DOCKER.md

 ## Overview
 To use this, you must have Docker installed on your system.
 Please follow a tutorial elsewhere.

-After performing installation, you will have the following running containers:
+After performing the following steps, you will have the following running containers:
 - mongodb (the database)
 - account (the account server itself)